eric-pinero/bootbeginner/README.md

 ![](./app/assets/images/form-nav.gif)

-All fields must be complete before a project can be launched.

 The creator can use the preview button to see how their project page will appear to users after it has launched.

 Every part of a project's edit form is protected by auth routes, ensuring that only the creator can view or edit the incomplete form.
+If a user attempts to manually enter the url for a project's edit page that they do not own, they will be redirected to the home page.

 #### Dropdown:
 Once a user has logged in, they can use the dropdown menu to view their five most recent projects.
-Selecting a project through the dropdown will bring the user to that project's edit page.
-The dropdown menu is also how users log out.
+The dropdown menu's display is tied to the component state "display".
+The button in the top right corner has an onClick listener that fires the toggleDropdown function, which sets the toggles the display value between true and false.
+The dropdown variable is defined by a ternary, tied to the display value.

 ```javascript
 class Dropdown extends React.Component{